hku-systems/bidl/README_GET_STARTED.md

 ## Run a BIDL Network

-You can start a minimal BIDL network up with the following command:
+You can start a minimal BIDL network with the following command:

 ```bash
 bash ./run-bidl-local.sh test